jjungmincho/fakebook/README.md

 # Fakebook

-I cloned Facebook for Mobile using HTML, CSS and Vanilla Javascript. ~~There are still some features I need to develop.
-(Jan 2021)~~
+I cloned Facebook for Mobile using HTML, CSS and Vanilla Javascript.
 ---

 ## Table of Content